nxrighthere/EnkiTasks-CSharp/README.md

 `ProfilerCallback(uint thread)` notifies when profiler event related to a particular thread come up.

 ### Structures
+#### TaskSet
+Contains a managed pointer to the task set.

+`TaskSet.IsCreated` checks if task is created.

 #### ProfilerCallbacks
 Contains a managed pointers to the profiler callback functions.